-RMH bills for hospital-related charges only.
-Generally, physicians are not employed by RMH, so their fees are billed separately.
+Sentara RMH bills for hospital-related charges only.
+Generally, physicians are not employed by Sentara RMH, so their fees are billed separately.
 Also, in accordance with insurance regulations, physician services must be included on separate bills.
 These bills may include fees from your personal physician, hospitalists, anesthesiologists, radiologists, pathologists, emergency department physicians, or any other consulting physician your personal doctor may have asked to review your case.

 What if I have problems paying my hospital bill?

 Don’t ignore your bill.
-RMH understands that many individuals cannot pay their hospital bills all at once.
-Payment plans may be arranged but must be approved by the RMH Business Office.
+Sentara RMH understands that many individuals cannot pay their hospital bills all at once.
+Payment plans may be arranged but must be approved by the Sentara RMH Business Office.
 Please call us at 540-564-5900 or 800-858-0383 if you would like to speak with a staff member about arranging a payment plan.

 How am I billed if I have recurring visits?